substrate-asia/hackathon-2021-spring/teams/Parallel/docs/project.md

 ### Project background

+Currently, there is a substantial demand from DOT and KSM token holders to access cash liquidity and earn interests from their assets, and there isn't a mature solution on the market.
 Parallel finance aims to be the first and largest decentralized lending protocol built on top of the polkadot ecosystem.
-Currently, there is a substantial demand from DOT and KSM token holders to access cash liquidity and add leverage, and there isn't a mature solution on the market yet.
-In addition to providing lending and borrowing features, we will also allow users to earn "double interests" by staking their tokens and their profits from deposits.
+In addition to providing lending and borrowing features, we will also allow users to earn "double interests" by offering a way for users to earn interests from staking and lending their tokens simultaneously.

 ### Table of contents
 ----